vstinner/vstinner.github.io/content/pythoncapi_compat.rst

 -------------------

-Code accessing ``frame->f_code`` directly must use ``PyFrame_GetCode()`` but this function (added to Python 3.9) returns a strong reference, whereas ``frame->f_code`` gives a borrowed reference.
+Code accessing ``frame->f_code`` directly must use ``PyFrame_GetCode()`` but this function returns a strong reference, whereas ``frame->f_code`` gives a borrowed reference.
 I added "Borrow" variants of the functions to ``pythoncapi_compat.h`` for ``upgrade_pythoncapi.py``.
 For example, ``frame->f_code`` is replaced with ``_PyFrame_GetCodeBorrow()`` which